2024 College Football Playoff National Championship: Aftermath

 Michigan's win gave them a 15–0 record to finish the season, making them the fourth NCAA FBS national champion to achieve the feat (after 2018 Clemson, 2019 LSU, and 2022 Georgia).
 Washington finished their final season as a member of the Pac-12 with a 14–1 record in what was one of the best seasons in program history.

 Michigan running back Blake Corum and cornerback Will Johnson were named offensive and defensive MVPs, respectively.

 A total of 72,808 people attended the game.
-The television broadcast of the game brought in 25 million viewers and peaked at 28 million; it was the most-watched national championship broadcast since LSU's defeat of Clemson in 2020 and represented a 45% increase from viewership of the previous year's championship, a 58-point rout of TCU by Georgia.
-It was the seventh-highest-viewed of all ten CFP National Championships and the second-highest-viewed game of the season, behind the Michigan–Alabama Rose Bowl semifinal.
+The television broadcast of the game brought in 25 million viewers and peaked at 28 million; it was the most-watched national championship broadcast since 2020 and represented a 45% increase from viewership of the previous year's championship.
+It was the second-highest-viewed game of the season, behind the Michigan–Alabama Rose Bowl semi-final.
 As a whole, the 2023–24 playoff was the most viewed since the 2017–18 playoff, which featured a double-overtime Rose Bowl and an overtime national championship.

 After Alabama head coach Nick Saban announced his retirement on January 10, Kalen DeBoer was hired by Alabama to replace him two days later.
 On January 14, Washington hired Arizona head coach Jedd Fisch to be DeBoer's successor.
-Another coaching change occurred on January 24, when Jim Harbaugh became the head coach of the Los Angeles Chargers; he has NFL coaching experience as the San Francisco 49ers head coach from 2011 to 2014 and played quarterback for the Chargers in 1999 and 2000.
+Another coaching change occurred on January 24, when Jim Harbaugh became the head coach of the Los Angeles Chargers.
 Following Harbaugh's departure, Michigan offensive coordinator Sherrone Moore, who was the team's acting head coach during Harbaugh's suspensions, was hired to succeed him on January 26.
 The departures of Saban, DeBoer, and Harbaugh left Texas head coach Steve Sarkisian as the only one of the four coaches in the 2023–24 College Football Playoff to remain with their team into the 2024 season.